10 to Watch: These Native Species Need Our Help Now

 5. Brook Trout Salvelinus fontinalis

-Technically, the brook trout is not really a trout, but rather a char more closely related to Dolly Varden and Aortic char than rainbow and brown trout.
+Technically, the brook trout is not really a trout, but rather a char more closely related to Dolly Varden and arctic char than rainbow and brown trout.
 Still, it is considered the only trout native to North Carolina.
 Brook trout inhabit headwater streams in our western mountains that provide the cool, clear, well-oxygenated waters the species requires to reproduce and grow.
 The fish rarely exceeds 10 inches in length in most of our waters, mainly due to the small size and infertility of headwater streams.
 In more favorable habitats brook trout can reach lengths of seven pounds or better.

 The original strain of brook trout in North Carolina is the southern Appalachian brook trout, which is genetically distinct from its northern cousins that originally ranged from the Mid- Atlantic States to Canada.
 Widespread stocking of northern strain fish that occurred before we knew there was a distinct native strain eliminated many Southern Appalachian strain populations.
 Today, some of our brook trout waters contain only northern fish, some have mixed populations, and some continue to sup- port Southern Appalachian populations.
 In 2005 the General Assembly designated Southern Appalachian brook trout as North Carolina’s official freshwater trout.